jarekstrzele/obsidian_notes/R U S T/Learn Rust by Building Real App/2 Memory Management.md

 - it is a region of the process memory that is NOT automatically managed
 - it has no size restrictions
 - it is accessible by any function, anywhere in the program
-- heaap allocations are expensive and we should avoid them when possible
+- heap allocations are expensive and we should avoid them when possible

 a memory flow
 - allocate the memory on the heap for the value